-- You’re legally accountable for the credit personal debt
+- You’re legally accountable for the personal credit debt

 Can You Qualify to Deduct Tax On your Own for Business Loan Interest?

-These two qualifications should help you find out if the amount on your business loan is tax deductible:
+These two qualifications should help you find out if the amount on your business loan is tax-deductible:

-1. You have to make an application for the loan by way of a “legitimate” small business lender.
+- You have to make an application for the loan by way of a “legitimate” small business lender.

-To think about your loan valid, the IRS needs to see that you are in charge of the debt legally, have the intention to settle the debt, and that you have a specific repayment schedule.
+To think about your loan valid, the IRS needs to see that you are in charge of the debt legally, have the intention to settle the debt and that you have a specific repayment schedule.

-If you’re considering clipping your duty burden by deducting the amount over a tiny business loan from a family member or friend, complete files will be critical.
+If you’re considering clipping your duty burden by deducting the amount over a small business loan from a family member or friend, complete files will be critical.
 This consists of a promissory note signed by both parties at the origination of the loan, repayment at the same interest to what you’d pay to a standard bank or traditional lender, and keeping detailed information of most obligations.

-2. You are required to spend your business loan.
+- You are required to spend your business loan.

 Types of Lending and Ways to Handle Their Interest Deduction

 We’ll look into some of the most typical small business loan types to consider how tax deductions would connect with small business loan interest in a variety of conditions.
-But, as always, you’ll want talk to your business accountant to see whether or even to what extent you can deduct interest on your business loan.
+But, as always, you’ll want to talk to your business accountant to see whether or even to what extent you can deduct interest on your business loan.